LarryChiem/IDD/README.md

 This directory contains the administrative side which allows a company to examine the digitized information and approve or disapprove submissions.

+## License

+This software is licensed under the MIT License.
+To view the license read the LICENSE file found at the root of this project.